 Uses of personal belling

-Personal belling has a centering and uplifting effect that can help you to be more decisive as you sort through your things and can bolster your stamina if it starts to flag.
+Personal belling has a number of uses.
+In the contact of clutter clearing, it has a centering and uplifting effect that can help you to be more decisive as you sort through your things.
+It can also bolster your stamina if it starts to flag.

-It’s probably not worth buying a bell just for this reason.
+You probably won’t want to buy a Balinese bell just for this reason.
 But if you happen to have one anyway that you use for space clearing your home, knowing how to use it for personal belling is a lovely added bonus.

 Which type of bell is it best to use?

-Balinese space clearing bells are available in large and small sizes, and it is the large bell that works best for this purpose, although you can get some of the same effects with a small bell.
+Balinese space clearing bells are available in large and small sizes.
+The large bell is the the type that works best for this purpose, although you can get some of the effects with a small bell.

 I’ve tried using other types of bells, such as Tibetan ones, and have found that they don’t work at all for personal belling.
 They don’t have the purity of tone that is needed.
 They can also leave you feeling like you ran a sheet of rough sandpaper through your energy, which is not a good experience at all.